protocol-registries/link-relations/README.md

-# Link Relation Registry Interface
+# Link Relation Registration Requests

-This repository manages requests to add and change entries in the [link relation type IANA registry](https://www.iana.org/assignments/link-relations/).
+This repository's issues list manages requests to add and change entries in the [link relation type IANA registry](https://www.iana.org/assignments/link-relations/).
 Please note our [contribution terms](.github/CONTRIBUTING.md).

 Your Experts are currently @algermissen, @mnot, and @reschke.